-Malika was being exposed to a wide variety of musical styles including Moroccan Haja Hamdaouia, Rais Mohand, the Lebanese-born, Egyptian-based virtuoso/composer Farid el Atrache, Um Kalthoum and Algerian singer Warda (Al-Jazairia) all of whom were a major influence.
+Malika was being exposed to a wide variety of musical styles, including Moroccan Haja Hamdaouia, Rais Mohand, the Lebanese-born, Egyptian-based virtuoso/composer Farid el Atrache, Um Kalthoum and Algerian singer Warda (Al-Jazairia) all of whom were a significant influence.

 Malika has performed at some of the world’s most prestigious venues including Carnegie Hall (opening for Bobby McFerrin), the Opera House Lincoln Center (NYC), the Apollo Theater (NYC), the Montreal Jazz Festival (Canada), the International Black Arts Festival (Senegal), the Chicago World Music Festival, the Blue Note Jazz Festival, Timitar Festival (Morocco), the Duke Ellington Jazz Festival (DC), the Kennedy Center (DC) and the Brooklyn Maqam Festival.

 In addition, she has also performed in Europe at the Salzburg Jazz Festival (Austria), the London Jazz Festival (UK), the Banlieues Bleues Festival, (France), WDR Funkhaus Cologne (Germany), Vienna Konzerthaus, Wels Festival (Austria) and the Porgy & Bess Jazz Club Vienna.